-A number of events, integrated into the Academy's careers programme, will offer providers an opportunity to come into the Academy to speak to students and/or their parents/carers.
+Several events, integrated into the Academy's careers programme, will offer providers an opportunity to come into the Academy to speak to students and/or their parents/carers.

 Premises and Facilities

 The Academy will make the main hall, classrooms or private meeting rooms available for discussions between the provider and students, as appropriate to the activity.